By Euro Weekly News Media •

 Currently a terrace is not permissible where the pavement is less than four metres wide.
-In most older barrios in
+In most older barrios in Alicante, and indeed many Spanish towns, the pavement width is well below these minimum requirements.

 It also happens that these older areas tend to be less affluent, and so affected bar owners believe the current law unfairly impinges on the less well off.

 “Change the Road Occupation Laws, Neither Inside Nor Outside.
-Say Where, Madam Mayor!” proclaims a banner strung across Calle Javea in the
+Say Where, Madam Mayor!” proclaims a banner strung across Calle Javea in the Los Angeles district.

 “The City does not offer any help and now in the midst of crisis is when you most need it” complained the owner of the Bar Si o Si, Delia Sala, who added that if the dire situation continues “I’m going to give up my business.”